adonisjs/legacy.adonisjs.com/docs/docs/guides/03-views/01-introduction.md

 })
 ```

 Next step is to create the `home.edge` template.
 Template lives inside the `resources/views` directory of your project root.
-You can manually create a file inside this folder, or use the following ace command to create one for now.
+You can manually create a file inside this folder, or use the following ace command to create one.

 ```sh
 node ace make:view home